Please note that this page is automatically translated.

 Medium

 • We recognize that reducing food waste is an important social issue for the restaurant industry and have been working on it for some time.
-We will further strengthen our efforts in the future and will also consider reducing disposal costs by reusing food waste such as leftovers as feed or biomass fuel, etc.
+We will further strengthen our efforts in the future, and will also consider reducing disposal costs by reusing food waste such as leftovers as feed or biomass fuel.

 Reputation

-A deterioration in brand image due to changes in customer preferences due to heightened environmental awareness and insufficient response to decarbonization
+A deterioration in brand image if customer preferences change due to heightened environmental awareness or if responses to decarbonization are insufficient

 Medium